 A justice of the peace may, on the application of an inspector1 or constable2, issue a warrant authorising an inspector or a constable to enter premises3, if necessary using reasonable force, in order to search for evidence of the commission of a relevant offence4.
 The power to issue a warrant is exercisable only if the justice of the peace is satisfied:

-(1) that there are reasonable grounds for believing that a relevant offence has been committed on the premises or that evidence of the commission of a relevant offence is to be found on the premises; and
+(1) that there are reasonable grounds for believing that a relevant offence has been committed on the premises or that evidence of the commission of a relevant

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.